 Operating Systems and Networks -- Develop the basic software computers use to supervise themselves or to communicate with other computers.

 Software Applications -- Apply computer science and technology to solving problems outside the computer field in areas such as education or medicine.

 Modeling and Simulation -- Create computer simulations in all disciplines to solve real world problems and advance the art and science of simulation.

 Gaming, Graphics, & Sound -- Promote realism in training or entertainment applications by implementing gaming techniques with compelling images and sounds.

-Information Assurance (IA) & Security -- Protect and defend computer systems on all scales against enemies foreign domestic: desktops, networks, national systems, global systems.
+Computer and Network Security -- Protect and defend computer systems on all scales against enemies foreign domestic: desktops, networks, national systems, global systems.

 WWW Design and Support -- Artistic, informative, and interactive web design accompanied with both static and dynamic content support.

 Databases and Knowledge Management -- Explore how modern database and reasoning systems can help humans to manage and exploit the huge amount of digital information available today.